rl-conference/rl-conference.github.io/call_for_papers.md

 **Review Criteria:** All submissions will be evaluated by at least two reviewers, supervised by an area chair.
 The reviewers will evaluate the paper based on:

 * **Technical correctness.** RLC will hold papers to a high bar for technical correctness.
-Submissions will be evaluated based on their suitability for publication prior to any corrections discussed during the rebuttal phase.
+Submissions will be evaluated based on their suitability for publication.
 * **Novelty.** Submissions should represent original work, offering new contributions to the field of RL.
 Papers must not be a mere rephrasing or duplication of the authors' previous research, nor should they simply recapitulate existing knowledge without providing new insights.
 * **Clarity of contributions.** Submissions should clearly delineate their contributions to the field, with a precise articulation of its novel aspects.
 The merit of a paper is not based on the scale of advancement it provides; instead, the emphasis is on the clear and precise enumeration of the new developments it introduces.
 * **Support for claimed contributions.** Submissions should provide solid empirical and/or theoretical backing for its stated contributions and claims.